 Divorce: What should single people be working on to prepare themselves for a great relationship?

-Harville: There are four things you should do to prepare yourself for a future partner.
+Harville Hendrix: There are four things you should do to prepare yourself for a future partner.
 First, educate yourself about relationships; second, educate yourself about yourself; third, train yourself in the skills of relationships; and fourth, do what you can to change the behaviors and character defenses that are keeping you from finding and keeping lasting love.
-If you do these things, you won’t have any problem in finding a mate — and this person will be more able to make a commitment and will frustrate you a lot less than the person you’d pick (or who would pick you) before you do this work.
+If you do these things, you won’t have any problem in finding a mate—and this person will be more able to make a commitment and will frustrate you a lot less than the person you’d pick (or who would pick you) before you do this work.

 While you’re single, you have to become aware of what a relationship really is.
 What romantic love is; why you fall in love (to get your needs met); why you fall out of love (because your needs aren’t being met).
 Learn about the power struggle and the difference between conscious and unconscious marriages.

-The defense you use in response to your own frustration will be exactly the type of behaviour that will injure your partner the most.
+The defense you use in response to your own frustration will be exactly the type of behavior that will injure your partner the most.
 The way you react when you’re frustrated triggers the vulnerability in your partner; then your partner reacts in a way that triggers your wound, and the cycle continues.
-If you don’t understand this cycle, the conflict in your relationship will never make sense: you’ll think, “I’m the one who’s hurt — why is my partner acting like this?”
-If you learn what your unconscious defense is, then you can learn to stop reacting the same way — the way that will hurt your partner the most — when you feel vulnerable.
-Instead of saying, “You jerk — you haven’t hugged me in four weeks!” you could learn to say, “I’m really missing you.
-I’d love to have your arms around me — would you be willing to hold me?”
+If you don’t understand this cycle, the conflict in your relationship will never make sense: you’ll think, “I’m the one who’s hurt—why is my partner acting like this?”
+If you learn what your unconscious defense is, then you can learn to stop reacting the same way—the way that will hurt your partner the most—when you feel vulnerable.
+Instead of saying, “You jerk—you haven’t hugged me in four weeks!” you could learn to say, “I’m really missing you.
+I’d love to have your arms around me—would you be willing to hold me?”
 You learn how to manage the defense so it becomes an invitation for connection rather than an interruption of connection and a path to alienation and separation.
 If you don’t identify and learn to manage your unconscious defenses, then your next relationship will be just like the last one.

-Harville: He delivered his message, and you acknowledged that you got it, so he didn’t have to send it anymore.
+Harville Hendrix: He delivered his message, and you acknowledged that you got it, so he didn’t have to send it anymore.
 He’s been trying to put it in your mailbox, but it’s been closed!
 Divorce: I also requested that he tell me one unconditionally good thing about himself every day for two weeks, and miracles started to occur.
-For instance, he’s now volunteering at a hospital — this is a man who didn’t get out of bed on many days!
+For instance, he’s now volunteering at a hospital—this is a man who didn’t get out of bed on many days!

 In the case of your friend, he becomes a helper when he doesn’t have to importune your attention anymore.
 Now he has all this energy he used to use for defense for service, for expressing his life.